Neurodivergence and Trauma: Supporting Recovery Through Tailored Care - Read more on Khiron Clinics

 Whether these diagnoses are present or not, tailored trauma-informed care that understands and affirms coping mechanisms rather than devaluing or even demonising them creates a therapeutic environment that better supports recovery for those with ‘divergent’ ways of coping with, experiencing and life.

 Neurodivergence in general and ADHD and Autism in particular are popular and debated topics at the moment.
-There are (unproven) schools of thought that suggest ADHD has no genetic cause and is rooted purely in early childhood experiences of chronic stress.
+There are (unproven) schools of thought that suggest ADHD has no genetic cause and is rooted purely in early childhood emotional experiences of chronic stress or trauma.
 There is also evidence to suggest there is a genetic element, which is backed up by high co-occurrences of ADHD and Autism Spectrum Disorder (ASD).
-Regardless of the specifics of what causes ADHD and Autism, we know that neurodivergent individuals experience heightened sensitivity to environmental stimuli—be it noise, touch, emotion, or social dynamics.
-This sensitivity, when unsupported or misunderstood, can lead to chronic overwhelm, burnout, or shutdown, which people learn to cope with this in a wide range of ways (Scheydt et al., 2017).
+Regardless of the specifics of what causes ADHD and Autism, we know that neurodivergent individuals experience heightened sensitivity to environmental stimuli, be it noise, touch, emotion, or social dynamics.
+This sensitivity, when unsupported or misunderstood, can lead to chronic overwhelm, burnout, or shutdown, which people learn to cope with in a wide range of ways (Scheydt et al., 2017).

 Why Traditional Treatment Isn’t Always Enough